Energy Spectra and Fluxes in Dissipation Range of Turbulent and Laminar Flows: Numerical Validation of the Models

-Figure~\ref{fig:spectrum_turb}(a, b, c) exhibits the normalized spectrum $\tilde{E}(\tilde{k})/K_\mathrm{Ko}$ for the $512^3$, $1024^3$, and $4096^3$ grid simulations.
-Note that the gray shaded region in the figure denotes the forcing band.
-The figure shows that the DNS results are consistent with the predictions of both Pao and Pope.
-We also compute the Kolmogorov's constant $K_\mathrm{Ko}$ using \be K_\mathrm{Ko} = \frac{E(k) k^{5/3}}{\epsilon^{2/3}} \ee in the inertial range.
-As shown in Table~\ref{table:simulation_details_turbulent}, the values of $K_\mathrm{Ko}$ varies from 2.2 to 1.8 with errors in the range of 11 to 18\%.
-This value is in the same range as other numerical values of $K_\mathrm{Ko} $ reported earlier~\cite{Sreenivasan:PF1995,Yeung:PRE1997,Gotoh:PF2002,Mininni:PRE2008,Donzis:JFM2010Bottleneck}.
-The estimate of $K_\mathrm{Ko} $ in DNS appears to be slightly larger than its theoretical value, which is approximately $1.5$~\cite{Kraichnan:JFM1971_2D3D,Yakhot:JSC1986}.
-The increases in the value of $K_\mathrm{Ko} $ in DNS may be due to finite-resolutions or lower Reynolds number of DNS than the theoretical limit of $\mathrm{Re}\rightarrow \infty$.
-Similar enhancement in the value of $K_\mathrm{Ko}$ has been reported by Yeung and Zhou~\cite{Yeung:PRE1997}; Mininni {\em et al.}~\cite{Mininni:PRE2008} have shown a decrease in $K_\mathrm{Ko}$ with the Reynolds number.
-Note that for model predictions by Pao and Pope, we take $K_\mathrm{Ko} = 2.2$ for $512^3$ and $1024^3$ simulations, and $K_\mathrm{Ko} = 1.8$ for $4096^3$ simulation.
+Figure~\ref{fig:spectrum_turb}(a, b, c) exhibits the normalized spectra $\tilde{E}(\tilde{k})$ for the $512^3$, $1024^3$, and $4096^3$ grid simulations.
+Note that the grey regions in the figures denote the forcing band.
+The plots show that the numerical $\tilde{E}(\tilde{k})$ are close to the predictions of both Pao's and Pope's models.
+We also compute the Kolmogorov's constant $K_\mathrm{Ko}$ using \be K_\mathrm{Ko} = \epsilon^{- 2/3}\langle{E(k) k^{5/3}}\rangle, \ee where an average is taken over scales in the inertial range just after forcing scale.
+As shown in Table~\ref{table:simulation_details_turbulent}, the values of $K_\mathrm{Ko}$ varies from {$1.75$ to $2.2$} with errors in the range of {3\% to 9\%}.
+These values are in the same range as those reported earlier~\cite{Sreenivasan:PF1995,Yeung:PRE1997,Gotoh:PF2002,Yokokawa:CP2002,Mininni:PRE2008,Donzis:JFM2010Bottleneck}.
+The numerical estimates of $K_\mathrm{Ko} $ from DNS appears to be slightly larger than its theoretical value, which is approximately $1.6$~\cite{Kraichnan:JFM1971_2D3D,Yakhot:JSC1986}.
+The increases in the value of $K_\mathrm{Ko} $ in DNS is possibly due to the fact that the inertial range is not completely established, and the the inertial range $E(k)$ is affected by the forcing and dissipation scales even for $4096^3$ grid simulations.
+Similar enhancement in the value of $K_\mathrm{Ko}$ has been reported by \citep{Yeung:PRE1997}. \citet{Mininni:PRE2008} observe a decrease in $K_\mathrm{Ko}$ with the Reynolds number, as in our simulations.